memgraph/docs/mage/query-modules/python/export-util.md

 CALL export_util.json("/usr/lib/memgraph/query_modules/export.json");
 ```

-If you're using **Memgraph on Ubuntu, Debian, RPM package or WSL**, then the
+If you're using **Memgraph on Ubuntu, Debian, RPM package or WSL**, the
 following Cypher query will export the database to the `export.json` file in the
 `/users/my_user/export_folder`.